 ROC features a modern two-story terminal, enclosed parking garage and a two-level roadway with separate avenues for arrivals and departures.
-It is a small hub airport which handles approximately 150 flights per day to over 17 cities, serves approximately 2.4 million passengers annually, and houses the operations of 16 air transportation providers.
+It is a small hub airport which handles approximately 120 flights per day to over 17 cities, serves approximately 2.4 million passengers annually, and houses the operations of 6 commercial air transportation providers and their affiliates.

 ROC provides vital air transportation services to cities in the northeast and to major hubs in the Midwest.
 In addition, it serves as an important economic component of the air transportation network connecting Western New York to other parts of the nation and the world.
 The airport is located four miles southwest of the City of Rochester and 12 miles south of Lake Ontario, the smallest of the Great Lakes.